Kinematics of the cuboctahedron: Duality of the rigid-edge and elastic-edge transformations

 The rigid-edge and elastic-edge cuboctahedron transformations differ only in having reciprocal parameters: in the elastic-edge transformation the Jessen's icosahedron's short edges stretch and its long edges are rigid, and in the rigid-edge transformation its long edges compress and its short edges are rigid.
 Everything in the descriptions above except the metrics applies to all cuboctahedron transformations.
-In particular, the vertices always move in helices toward the center as the cuboctahedron transforms into the octahedron, and the Jessen's icosahedron (with 90° dihedral angles) is always the median point, stable to the extent that there is resistance to the stretching or compressing.
+In particular, the vertices always move in helices toward the center as the cuboctahedron transforms into the octahedron, and Jessen's icosahedron (with 90° dihedral angles and three invariant orthogonal planes) is always the median point, stable to the extent that there is resistance to stretching or compressing.

 The elastic-edge cuboctahedron transformation is usually given as the mathematics of the tensegrity icosahedron because it comes closest to modeling how most actual tensegrity icosahedron structures behave.
-However, one could certainly construct a tensegrity icosahedron in which the short edges (cables) were perfectly inelastic, and the long edges (struts) were compressable springs.
+However, one could certainly construct a tensegrity icosahedron in which the short edges (cables) were perfectly inelastic, and the long edges (struts) were compressible springs.
 Such a tensegrity would perform the rigid-edge cuboctahedron transformation.

 Finally, both transformations are pure abstractions, the two limit cases of an infinite family of cuboctahedron transformations in which there are two elasticity parameters and no requirement that one of them be 0.
-Neither limit case is apt to apply perfectly to most real tensegrity structures, which usually have some elasticity in both the cables and the struts, giving their actual behavior metrics which are non-trivial to calculate.
+Neither limit case is apt to apply perfectly to most real tensegrity structures, which usually have some elasticity in both the cables and the struts, giving their actual behavior metrics that are non-trivial to calculate.
 In engineering practice, only a tiny amount of elasticity is required to allow a significant degree of motion, so most tensegrity structures are constructed to be "drum-tight" using nearly inelastic struts and cables.
 A tensegrity icosahedron transformation is a kinematic cuboctahedron transformation with reciprocal small elasticity parameters.

 Jitterbug transformations

 The twisting, expansive-contractive transformations between these polyhedra were named Jitterbug transformations by Buckminster Fuller.
 Fuller did not give any mathematics; like many great geometers before him (Alicia Boole Stott for example) he did not have any mathematics to give.
 But he was the first to stress the importance of the cuboctahedron's radial equilateral symmetry which he applied structurally (and patented) as the octet truss, intuiting that it plays a fundamental role not only in structural integrity but in the dimensional relationships between polytopes.
-He discovered the kinematic transformation of the cuboctahedron, understood its relationship to the tensegrity icosahedron, and even gave demonstrations of the rigid-edge cuboctahedron transformation before audiences (in the days before computer-rendered animations).
+He discovered the symmetry transformations of the cuboctahedron, understood their relationship to the tensegrity icosahedron, and even gave demonstrations of the rigid-edge cuboctahedron transformation before audiences (in the days before computer-rendered animations).
 His demonstration with commentary of the "vector equilibrium", as he called the cuboctahedron, is still far more illuminating than the animations in this article.